Arpit9110/SY0_701/Domain 1.md

 It outlines the specific measures to address each vulnerability and allocates resources for it also.
 It also set up timelines for each remediation task that is needed.

+A gap analysis is a powerful tool that can help organizations to improve their security and their performance by identifying areas where improvements can be made